rundeck/rundeck/docs/en/api/rundeck-api.md

     POST /api/15/job/[ID]/scm/[INTEGRATION]/action/[ACTION_ID]

-Request Content is nearly exactly as expected in [Perform Project SCM Action](#perform-project-scm-action), however the `jobIds` do not need to be specified, as the Job is already defined.
-Also, the `items` and `deleted` sections are not used.
+Request Content is nearly exactly as expected in [Perform Project SCM Action](#perform-project-scm-action), however the `jobIds` do not need to be specified, as the `ID` of the job is already specified.
+The `items` and `deleted` sections are not used.

 Only the `input` values need to be specified:

 `Content-Type: application/xml`: